BMuuN/pico-rgbkeypad-streamdeck/README.md

 ## CircuitPython Firmware
 The above links described the process of installing the MicroPython Firmware however for our example we're going to install the [CircuitPython Firmware](https://circuitpython.org/board/raspberry_pi_pico/) which will replace the currently installed Pimoroni MicroPython Firmware.

-1) Download the latest firmware version, at the time of writing this file is `adafruit-circuitpython-raspberry_pi_pico-en_US-6.2.0-beta.2.uf2`.
+1) Download the [latest firmware](https://circuitpython.org/board/raspberry_pi_pico/), at the time of writing this file is `adafruit-circuitpython-raspberry_pi_pico-en_US-6.2.0-beta.2.uf2`
 1) Boot your Raspberry Pico into bootloader mode by holding down the "BOOTSEL" button whilst plugging in the USB cable.
 1) The Pico will boot and display in file explorer on your PC/Laptop.
 1) Copy the downloaded `adafruit-circuitpython-raspberry_pi_pico-en_US-6.2.0-beta.2.uf2` file across to the explorer window.
 After a few seconds your Pico will reboot and you'll be running CircuitPython.

 ## Adafruit CircuitPython
-We are going to install Adafruit CircuitPython package.
-This package includes various modules for interacting with the Pico device and add-on boards that can be purchased separately.
+With the CircuitPython Firmware installed we are going to install Adafruit CircuitPython package.
+This package includes various modules for interacting with the Pico device and add-on boards, particularly the Pico RGB Keypad.

 The Adafruit CircuitPython package is required to get our example up and running so head on over to the Adafruit CircuitPython GitHub page and checkout their latest [releases](https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases).
-We're looking to download the `py` bundle which, at the time of writing, is labelled `adafruit-circuitpython-bundle-py-20210225.zip`.
+We're looking to download the `py` bundle which, at the time of writing is labelled `adafruit-circuitpython-bundle-py-20210225.zip`

 > Please note the date stamp used in the filename may differ depending on when you are reading this article.
-It will be fine to download the latest bundle so long as you download the `py` bundle.
+It ~will~ should be fine to download the latest bundle so long as you download the `py` bundle.

-## Martin O'Hanlon Pico RGB Keypad
+## Martin O'Hanlon's Pico RGB Keypad
-Download the powerful [Pico RGB Keypad](https://github.com/martinohanlon/pico-rgbkeypad/blob/main/rgbkeypad/rgbkeypad.py) module Martin O'Hanlon.
+Download the powerful [Pico RGB Keypad](https://github.com/martinohanlon/pico-rgbkeypad/blob/main/rgbkeypad/rgbkeypad.py) module by Martin O'Hanlon.

 ## Installation
-Now we are going to combine the required files from the Adafruit CircuitPython bundle and Martin O'Hanlon Pico RGB Keypad.
+Now we are going to combine the required files from the Adafruit CircuitPython bundle and Martin O'Hanlon Pico RGB Keypad module.

 Create a directory on your local machine called "OBS Interface".
-This will store the files we will be copying to our Pico device.
+This will store the files we will copy to our Pico device.

-Inside the "OBS Interface" directory create another directory called "lib"
+Inside the "OBS Interface" directory create another directory called "lib".

 Open the Adafruit CircuitPython archive bundle `adafruit-circuitpython-bundle-py-20210225.zip` and extract the directory "adafruit_hid" into the "lib" directory so we end up with `OBS Interface\lib\adafruit_hid\`